 Use a negative keyword tool.
 According to Google AdWord’s help page, a negative keyword is, “a type of keyword that prevents your ad from being triggered by a certain word or phrase.
 It tells Google not to show your ad to anyone who is searching for that phrase.”
 Negative keywords can help you optimize your ad spend by ensuring that only viewers who are actually interested in you, your company and your products or services and not products or services that may be similar to, but not the same as, yours.

 Track effectiveness.
 There are three basic things you should measure in order to track the effectiveness of your keywords so they start making money for you.
 Start with getting a high-level performance overview by monitoring the ranking of the webpages you’re using the keywords to promote.
 PPC is more of a spring than a marathon, so you should see pretty immediate results.

 To track the number of unique visitors that are coming to your promoted webpages, use Google Analytics.
 (It’s free – more money for more keywords!)
 You can find this info on the main overview page, under ‘% New Sessions.’
 You can keep track of where your traffic is coming from by going to the ‘Acquisition’ tab and then to ‘All Traffic.’

 Finally, use call tracking to prove your ROI.
 By attaching a call tracking number to each of your PPC ads, you can track the number of phone calls received according to the keyword that was searched to get the user to your ad.
 You can also track which of those phone call result is good leads (versus leads that aren’t such a great fit), how many sales are made and how much revenue is generated as a result of those sales (and as a result of the keywords).

-Don’t let the potential high cost of pay-pay-click advertising prevent you from harnessing its power.
-By selecting the right keywords, ensuring your ads don’t come up for irrelevant searches and tracking your efforts, online advertising will be making money for you as well as Google.
+Don’t let the potentially high cost of pay-pay-click advertising prevent you from harnessing its power.
+By selecting the right keywords, ensuring your ads don’t come up with irrelevant searches and tracking your efforts, online advertising will be making money for you as well as Google.